Lada Riva: Safety

 In the early 1980s, when it was put into production, the car complied with UNECE car safety standards and GOST technical standards.

 In 2001, the 2107 version of the Riva scored 0 points out of 16 in a frontal crash test conducted by the modern Russian ARCAP safety assessment program, and was awarded zero stars out of four.
-The reviewers noted that the result of the test was easily predictable and couldn't be positive, as they were dealing with an old car having an outdated construction of the body and designed at the time when safety tests were different from those of 2001.
+The reviewers noted that the result of the test was easily predictable and couldn't be positive, as they were dealing with an old car having an outdated construction of the body and designed at a time when safety tests were different from those of 2001.

 In 2002 Za Rulyom magazine performed crash tests on two Lada 21053 models, a new car from 2002 and a used one from 1994.
 The magazine's experts noted that the newer model complied with UNECE car safety standards 12-03 and 33, but the older and used one failed the latter standard.
 The story also expressed doubt that the 2002 model could meet the stricter safety requirements that would be imposed in October of the same year.

 End of production

 In the 2010s, the sales of the Lada Classics remained strong in the car's native Russia and some of the former Eastern Bloc nations.
 However, production of the 2105 ceased at AvtoVAZ's Togliatti plant at the end of 2010 after a 30-year production run and nearly 3,000,000 units, with production of the other variants being fully moved to the IzhAvto plant near Izhevsk.

 The 2107 made the transition to the IzhAvto plant in August 2011, thus marking the end of production of the original Fiat 124 derived models at Togliatti after a 41-year production run and over 14 million units.

-In September 2012, the history of the sedan model in Russia was over, when the last 2104 came off the IzhAvto assembly lines.
+In September 2012, the history of the saloon model in Russia was over, when the last 2104 came off the IzhAvto assembly lines.
 The last unit of the Lada Classic series, a 2104 model, was produced by IzhAvto on 17 September 2012.
 Starting from the same month, production at the Izhevsk factory was replaced with the Lada Granta.
 However, as of 2014, the 2107 model was still in production in Egypt.